robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 UTF-32 as well as highlighting information in the same pixel.
 This is as UTF-32 only actually uses 21 bits per character.

-I then load up a font texture (which is just a standard bitmap font)
+I then load up a font texture (which is just a standard bitmap font) using

 All of this loading stuff into textures means that the rendering can all be done in the fragment shader.
 The first thought, and what many bitmap font renderers seem to do is